Andalusia-DEV/git-submodule-demo/README.md

 3. Notice two changes (.gitmodules file added, new directory added with submodule name).
 4. Now use the submodule as it a part of your source code.

-## **Note**: Submodule workflows

-- **Once submodules are properly initialized and updated within a parent repository they can be utilized exactly like stand-alone repositories.
-This means that submodules have their own branches and history.**
-- **When making changes to a submodule it is important to publish submodule changes and then update the parent repositories reference to the submodule.**

 ## Removing a submodule

 ```